-Barton, K. 2021.
+Barton, K. 2022.
 “Disease Discourses, African Knowledge Systems, and COVID-19 in Senegal.””
-In Francis Egbokhare and Adeshina Afolayan (eds), The Humanities and Global Health: Perspectives, Challenges, and Possibilities (in press).
+In Francis Egbokhare and Adeshina Afolayan (eds), The Humanities and Global Health: Perspectives, Challenges, and Possibilities.

 Barton, K. 2021.
 Who Builds the Desert?
 Exploring Guest Worker Migration, Resources, and Julian Agyeman’s “Just” Sustainability in the Arabian Gulf. in Handbook on Teaching Social Issues, eds.
-(Evans, Ronald), 2nd edition, Information Age Publishing (in press).
+(Evans, Ronald), 2nd edition, Information Age Publishing.

 Barton, K. 2021.
 “Couriers of Change: The Semiotics of Senegalese Postage Stamps.”
 In “Stamps, Nationalism, and Political Transition. (ed.
 Brunn, Stanley).
 New York: Taylor & Francis (in press)

 Barton, K. 2021.
 Environmental and Climate Refugees in West Africa.
 Chapter 4 (pp. 36-50) in Encyclopedia of Global Migration. (ed.
 Pope, C.).
 Santa Barbara, CA: ABC-CLIO, forthcoming (in press).

 Barton, K. 2020.
 “Geography, Islam, and Africa.”
 Chapter 8 (pp. 133-148) in Palgrave Handbook on Islam in Africa.
 (Falola, T., Kurfi, M. and F. Ngom), Palgrave Mcmillan.